 - Roger Maris: Baseball’s Reluctant Hero by Tom Clavin

 - The Only Game in Town: Sportswriting from the New Yorker edited by David Remnick — Updike’s adieu to the Splendid Splinter is a MUST-READ for any baseball or sports fan.

 - Satchel: The Life and Times of an American Legend by Larry Tye

 - Cobb: A Biography by Al Stump — Movie by the same name with Tommy Lee Jones as the driven baseball star.

 - The Boys of Summer by Roger Kahn

 - Ball Four by Jim Bouton — The first glimpse of The Mick and others without halos.

-- Bang the Drum Slowly by “Henry W. Wiggen” (Mark Harris) — Movie with Robert DeNiro and Michael Moriarty is on order.
-Sequel to the baseball classic, “The Southpaw.”
+- Bang the Drum Slowly by “Henry W. Wiggen” (Mark Harris) — Movie with Robert DeNiro and Michael Moriarty; sequel to the baseball classic, “The Southpaw.”